 Pennsylvania State Senator Don White was elected in 2000 to his first term representing the 41st Senatorial District, which currently includes Armstrong and Indiana counties as well as parts of Butler and Westmoreland counties.

 Senator White serves as Chairman of the Senate Committee on Banking & Insurance.
-He is a member of four other Senate committees: Environmental Resources & Energy; Law & Justice; Rules & Executive Nominations; and State Government.
+He is a member of five other Senate committees: Environmental Resources & Energy; Labor & Industry, Law & Justice; Rules & Executive Nominations; and State Government.
 He is also a member of the PENNVEST Board of Directors, an independent authority that provides loans and grants for water, sewer and storm waste projects across Pennsylvania.

 Among his legislative accomplishments, Senator White was the prime sponsor of a law that revamped Pennsylvania’s insurance solvency laws that minimized increases in workers compensation premium costs, helping small businesses and preserving jobs.
 As the Chairman of the Senate Banking and Insurance Committee, Senator White has actively worked to promote competition in the medical insurance marketplace and to improve access and affordability of health care coverage for consumers.